bool64/cache/README.md

 In contrast, [`DeleteAll`](https://pkg.go.dev/github.com/bool64/cache#ShardedMap.DeleteAll) removes all entries and frees the memory, stale values are not available after this operation.

+Deleting or expiring all items in multiple caches can be done with help of [`cache.Invalidator`](https://pkg.go.dev/github.com/bool64/cache#Invalidator).
+Deletion/expiration function can be appended to `Invalidator.Callbacks` and it will be triggered on [`Invalidator.Invalidate`](https://pkg.go.dev/github.com/bool64/cache#Invalidator.Invalidate).
+This may be useful as a debugging/firefighting tool.

 [`Len`](https://pkg.go.dev/github.com/bool64/cache#ShardedMap.Len) returns currently available number of entries ( including expired).